 For racing you want between 15 and 25psi, the best advice is to practise the course before the racing starting with 30psi, and lower as you see fit until you reach a satisfactory pressure that works on the terrain.
 If you're riding on the road and possibly adding some off-road trails into the mix, than go for about 40-50psi, but again you want to tailor it to your riding.

-Cantilever brakes replace the caliper brakes found on road bikes because the space between the rim and frame is increased for mud clearance.
-Since the UCI changed its ruling on disc brakes at world cup level in 2011, there are now many more disc brake cyclo-cross bikes on the market.
+Until recently cantilever brakes practically defined cyclo-cross bikes.
+They were — and still are — used instead of the side pull brakes found on road bikes because the space between the rim and frame is increased for mud clearance.
+But since the UCI permitted disc brakes to be used in cyclo-cross racing, there are now many more disc brake cyclo-cross bikes on the market.

-The adoption of disc brakes at the highest level has been little so far, though Lars van der Haar did win the first world cup on disc brakes at the season opening race, so the tide could be turning.
+It took a while for disc brakes to become widely adopted by the pros, not least because the UCI's announcement caught bike sponsors on the hop with no disc-braked bikes suitable for World Cup level racing.
+That's changed in the last couple of years and after Lars van der Haar had the first world cup win on disc brakes the tide began to turn; you now see plenty of discs on pro bikes.
 Away from racing, many people have leapt at the extra stopping power and low maintenance of disc brakes for many years, and they’re often found on the multipurpose cyclo-cross bikes at lower prices.

 Unless you plan on going very fast, the lower gearing shouldn't hold you back, and the slight extra bulk of the bikes just means increased stability.
 There's a huge choice of tyres, a lightly treaded large volume number will be pretty nippy and its size will provide more cushioning than a 23mm road slick.
 They will also be more puncture resistant too.